eye-division/studiolop/_gallery/works-on-canvas.md

 ---
 title: Works on canvas
 _hide_content: true
+description_markdown: >-
-description_markdown: 'All works on canvas are using acrylic based paint, at times incorporating pastels and mixed media such as beads, glitter, varnish ( shelack ) and tissue paper.'
+  All works on canvas are using acrylic based paint, at times incorporating pastels and mixed media such as beads, glitter, varnish ( shelack ) and tissue paper.
 _gallery_date: 2016-05-01 00:00:00
 permalink: /gallery/works-on-canvas/
 main_image_path: /assets/images/pink-party.jpg